Like this?

 Do I need to post every day?

-The truth is simpler than most advice suggests: CEOs do not need to post a lot.
+The truth is simpler than most advice suggests.
+CEOs do not need to post a lot.
 They just need to post clearly.
 And clarity builds trust faster than volume ever will.

 Visibility isn't about shouting into the feed.
 It's about showing people how you think.

-If you want to see how clarity works under the hood, What AI search actually sees explains why even algorithms reward substance over noise.
+If you want to see how clarity works under the hood, what AI search actually sees explains why even algorithms reward substance over noise.

 The misconception: CEOs think they need to be prolific